 Nike has adopted an ecosystem approach to omnichannel marketing, expanding the brand experience and providing customers with an increasingly comprehensive platform of deals, community engagement, and content.

 For example, Nike’s SNKRS and Run Club apps enable in-person meetups, running groups, and events.
-The brand also boasts an app that delivers personalised workout routines and fitness programs.
+The brand also boasts an app that delivers personalised workout routines and fitness programmes.
 By doing so, Nike creates experiences beyond their shoe and apparel offerings and caters to customers’ daily routines.

 4. Disney